Debugging and testing

 Every transaction on TON Blockchain contains out_msgs

-— a dictionary that holds the list of outgoing messages that were created while executing the transaction.
+— a dictionary that holds the list of outgoing messages created during the transaction execution.

 To see logs from emit()